-svn co svn://graphics-svn.cs.williams.edu/1-Meshes/meshes-<group>
+svn co svn://graphics-svn.cs.williams.edu/371/1-Meshes/meshes-<group> end of this handout.
+Note that you will use your own username and password with Subversion, but this week that username does not appear in the project name.

-Where you should replace <group> with the name of your group, which you should have received Monday night by e-mail.
+Where you should replace <group> with the name of your group, which is at the

-Most of G3D's GUI routines have you pass a pointer (yes, the dangerous thing I told you to be careful with last week!) to the control so that it can synchronize with a value in your program.
+Most of G3D's GUI routines have you pass a raw pointer (yes, the dangerous thing I told you to be careful with last week!) to the GUI control so that it can synchronize with a value in your program.
 For a checkbox, you naturally want a pointer to a bool variable.
-G3D::GAPP automatically creates a GUI window called debugWindow for you, and a pointer to a G3D::GuiPane called debugPane as another G3D::GAPP member variable.
+G3D::GApp automatically creates a GUI window called debugWindow for you, and a pointer to a G3D::GuiPane called debugPane as another G3D::GApp member variable.
 Look at the methods on G3D::GuiPane in the documentation to see how to create a checkbox.